FLAME-HPC/FLAMEII/f905-doxygen/docs/mod_exe.md

 efficient to store and lookup.

-On the user-level, tasks are identified by a string-based name; we therefore also store a map (see flame::exe::TaskNameMap ) which maps the task name to its integer-based ID.
+On the user-level, tasks are identified by a string-based name; we therefore also store a map which associates the task name to its integer-based ID.
-This mapping also serves as a quick way to detect duplicate task names on registration.
+This mapping also serves as a quick way to detect duplicate task names during registration.

 @img{images/taskmapping.png, 15cm, Mapping of task id and task name to instances}